chassinat0r/run/README.md

-# Run
+# Walls

 This is an endless runner game made in C and SDL2.

 The goal is to turn left and right to avoid the walls.
 If you hit the walls you die.

 This is my first game in C and SDL so it's not too advanced.
+I did it to get familiar with the SDL2 library.

 ## Features